popey/popey.com-blog/content/post/2020/12/snap-tips.md

 ### df

 The output of `df` can be cluttered with the loopback mounts used by snaps.
-These can be supressed by excluding all `squashfs` filetypes from the output.
+These can be suppressed by excluding all `squashfs` filetypes from the output.

 `$ df -x squashfs`